swang251/swang251.github.io/source/_posts/DSPFirst-Ch2.md

 - Be careful of the use of $n$ and $t$, meaning one can use either $x(nT_s)$ or $x(t)$ but never $x(tT_s)$.

 ### Complex exponentials and phasors
-- Complex exponentials signals provide an alternative representation for the real cosine signal and might make some manipulation or analysis easier.
+- Complex exponential signals provide an alternative representation for the real cosine signal and might make some manipulation or analysis easier.

 #### Review of complex numbers
 - Real part and imaginary part.